Gas Metal Arc Welding (G.M.A.W./M.I.G.) (2-2) 3 Cr. Hrs.

 Upon successful completion of the course, the student should be able to:

-- Demonstrate skills in set up of Gas metallic Arc Welding machines.
+- Demonstrate skills in set up of Gas Metal Arc Welding machines.

 - Produce sound welds on carbon steel.